worthingtonjg/gamejams/index.md

 #### Developer Notes

-- My kids like this game, and I wanted to make something they would enjoy.
+- My kids liked this game, and I wanted to make something they would enjoy.
-- I wrote it to experiment with how the new windows metro UI works
+- I wrote it to experiment with how the new windows metro UI worked
-- And to try the publishing process in the new Windows store for Windows 8.
+- I also wanted to try the publishing process in the new Windows store for Windows 8.
-- I was also on my way to Microsoft Build and was entering a Hackathon that I wanted to prepare for it.
+- I was on my way to Microsoft Build Conference and was entering a Hackathon that I wanted to prepare for it.

 #### Statistics